martinber/noaa-apt/docs/development.md

     - Add warnings for short images when reading telemetry.

-    - Add icons to executables.
+    - Add icons to Linux executables.

     - Check things that can panic/can fail: